-I suspect we need to let go of some of our design certainty around our own heuristics before we can truly learn from others.
-When we are so certain we risk painting ourselves into a corner when there are better trails we might have explored if we hadn't been so certain.
-Yet it's not always wise to experiment.
-Sometimes we are better off keeping to that well-trodden design trail.
+I suspect we need to let go of some design certainty before we can truly learn from others.
+When we are so certain we run the danger of painting ourselves into a corner when there are better paths we might take if only we hadn't been so certain of what we were attempting.
+Yet it's not always appropriate to be experimenting.
+Sometimes we are better off if we keep to a well-trodden design trail.
+But first we need to know how to find that trail.

 Most of us, most of the time don't start designing every day from scratch.
 There are usually many constraints already in place.
-In this situation, our task is mostly that of refining some design aspect of a preexisting implementation.
-So we jump in, and get right to work, with more or less certainty based on where we've been, what we know about the existing design, and what the next task is ahead of us.
-We may not even know what trail we are on, just that we need to keep moving forward.
+Our task is mostly that of refining some design aspect of a pre-existing implementation.
+In that case, we jump in and get to work, with more or less certainty based on where we've been, what we know about the existing design, and what the task is ahead of us.
+We may not even know what trail we are on, just where we are at the moment.

-Even so, we still make many design decisions.
-And some of those decisions will have far reaching impact.
-So as we decide, we should be aware that multiple heuristics, are always in competition with each other.
+Even so, we still need to make decisions.
+And those decisions can have far reaching impact.
+And as we do, we should be aware that multiple design heuristics, are always in competition with each other.
 Should we leave that working code alone or refactor it (not knowing where it will lead - but hopefully to a clearer design)?
-Should we apply the heuristic, "only refactor when you are adding a new feature" or stop when we notice the code growing crufty and poke at its design (XP calls this a design spike)?
-If we don't, we may be working at refining a shaky design that eventually drags us down.
+Should we apply the heuristic, "only refactor when you are adding a new feature" or stop when we notice the code growing crufty and poke at its design (XP called it a design spike)?
+17 If we don't, we may be working at refining a shaky design that eventually drags us down.
 This is how technical debt grows.